Preventing obesity from early childhood

 - fruit and vegetable consumption and outdoor time.

-Dr Zheng will continue to explore these research questions in different population groups and investigate the the underlying mechanisms.
+Dr Zheng is continuing to explore these research questions in different population groups and investigate the underlying mechanisms.